MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ### Custom HTTP pipeline policy

-To provide capabilities beyond the Core HTTP policies, such as authentication or specifying custom header parameters, you can implement a custom policy that can modify the request and/or response.
-When adding the policy to the pipeline, you can specify whether this policy should run on a per-call or per-retry retry.
+You can define your own custom policy to add capabilities beyond what's included with the Core package.
+For example, you could create a policy that injects fault when making requests while testing to see how your app deals with network or service failures.
+Or, you could create a policy that mocks a service's behavior for testing.

-To create a custom HTTP pipeline policy, you implement the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface in one of two ways:
+To create a custom HTTP policy, define your own structure with a Do method implementing the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface.

 - As a first-class function for a *stateless policy*.
 - As a `Do` method on a type for a *stateful policy*, which is defined by the `Policy` interface.
 Because HTTP requests made via the same pipeline share the same policy instances, any stateful policy that mutates its state must be properly synchronized to avoid race conditions.

 Either way, the policy runs as follows:

-1. The pipeline calls the function or `Do` method with an [`policy.Request`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L27) object.
+1. Perform any desired operation on the incoming [`policy.Request`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L27) such as logging, injecting a failure, or modifying any of the request's URL, query parameters, or request headers.
 1. The policy performs any desired operations, such as logging the outgoing request, mutating the URL, modifying headers and/or query parameters, injecting a failure, and so on.
-1. The policy forwards the request to the next policy in the pipeline by calling the request's `Next` method.
+2. Forward the (modified) request to the next policy in the pipeline by calling the request's `Next` method.
-1. The return value of `Next` is tuple consisting of an `http.Response` object and an error object, with which the policy performs any desired operations on the response, such as logging the response, handling errors, and so forth.
+3. `Next` returns the `http.Response` and an error.
+Your policy can perform any desired operation such as logging the response/error.
-1. The policy returns the possibly modified response and error objects, which the pipeline then passes to the next policy in the response pipeline.
+4. Your policy must return a response and error back to the previous policy in the pipeline.

-The following sections provide templates for both stateless and stateful policy implementations.
+The following section demonstrates how to define a custom policy.

 #### Template for a stateless policy